 When a rural hospital closes, the obvious immediate concern is transitioning care for patients requiring treatment.
 Unfortunately, the longer–term impact on the surrounding community is often overlooked.
 After the initial flurry of press releases, comments from politicians, and questions about who is to blame for the closure, there tends to be very little follow up on the true impact on the community affected by the closing of a rural hospital.

 Acute patients must have immediate access to records upon closure

 The closure of a rural hospital triggers a series of events for many years, starting with how far patients must travel the next time care is required, which can be life-threatening.
 Aside from those with critical situations, former patients of the closed hospital with chronic conditions, those with pending worker’s comp or insurance claims, and patients just looking for basic continuity of care must also have access to their medical records.
-Depending on the nature of the closure, especially in the wake of bankruptcy filings or questionable circumstances around the hospital closing, lack of access to records can be a serious problem as seen in this example from Arizona.
+Depending on the nature of the closure, lack of access to records can be a serious problem.”

 Even when the ownership of the hospital attempts to conduct an orderly shutdown, including access to records, resources can become challenging to manage, such as knowledgeable hospital staff understandably taking jobs elsewhere, or ongoing access to the costly systems storing the records becoming too expensive.
 Security is often an issue as well, as computer hardware and films are often stolen, and physical records are stored in places lacking security.

 Employees and medical personnel require access to records to further their careers